juste-injuste/Chronometro/README.md

 ## Examples

-For more extensive examples, including basic stream redirection, see [examples.cpp](examples.cpp).
+For more extensive examples, including basic stream redirection, see [main.cpp](examples/main.cpp).

 ---